Modeling Multi-Dimensional Cognitive States in Large Language Models under Cognitive Crowding¶

 Background & Motivation¶

-Background: LLMs perform well on individual tasks such as sentiment analysis, stance detection, and intent recognition, but these tasks are typically handled in isolation.
-Psychological research indicates that cognitive dimensions form an interactive system—for instance, an opposing stance may originate from deliberate analytical reasoning or from negative emotional states.
+Background: LLMs perform well in isolated tasks such as sentiment analysis, stance detection, and intent recognition.
+However, psychology indicates that these cognitive dimensions form an interactive system—for instance, an opposing stance might originate from a deliberate analytical style or an angry emotional state.

-Limitations of Prior Work: (1) Existing benchmarks cover at most two cognitive dimensions (e.g., stance + sentiment), precluding the study of four-dimensional interactions.
-(2) The "thinking style" dimension—a critical bridge linking emotion to stance—lacks annotation in prior work.
-(3) LLMs perform well on single tasks but suffer severe performance degradation in joint multi-dimensional modeling; GPT-4o achieves only 5.7% joint accuracy across four dimensions.
+Limitations of Prior Work: (1) Existing benchmarks cover at most two cognitive dimensions (e.g., stance + emotion), failing to support the study of four-way interactions; (2) There is a lack of annotation for "thinking style," which serves as a critical bridge between emotion and stance; (3) LLMs exhibit a sharp performance drop during joint multi-dimensional modeling despite high single-task performance—GPT-4o achieves only 5.7% joint accuracy across four dimensions.

-Goal: (1) Construct CognitiveBench, the first four-dimensional cognitive benchmark.
-(2) Diagnose and explain the joint modeling bottleneck in LLMs.
-(3) Propose a geometry-aware solution.
+Goal: (1) Construct CognitiveBench, the first four-dimensional cognitive benchmark; (2) Diagnose and explain the joint modeling bottlenecks in LLMs; (3) Propose a geometry-aware solution.

-Key Insight: Leverage the natural exponential volume growth and hierarchical support of hyperbolic space to alleviate cognitive crowding.
+Key Insight: Utilize the natural exponential volume growth and hierarchical structure support of hyperbolic space to mitigate cognitive crowding.

-Core Idea: Model cognitive states in hyperbolic space (Poincaré ball), separate distinct states via geometry-aware contrastive loss, and align LLMs' internal representations to this structure through Hyperbolic Guided Alignment Tuning.
+Core Idea: Model cognitive states in hyperbolic space (Poincaré ball), separate different states via geometry-aware contrastive loss, and align the internal representations of the LLM through Hyperbolic Guided Alignment Tuning.

 Method¶